 Cane (Arundinaria gigantea) is the only bamboo species found on the North American continent and it thrives in thickets or canebrakes in wetland and bottomland areas (Bell 2003; Braun 1989).
-Ethnographic sources report the utilization of seeds and young shoots/rhizomes as food, and stems have been used for baskets, mats, fishing poles, spears, arrow, pipe stems, torches, building material, and as animal forage (USDA 2010).
+Ethnographic sources report the utilization of seeds and young shoots/rhizomes as food, and stems have been used for baskets, mats, fishing poles, spears, arrows, pipe stems, torches, building material, and animal forage (USDA 2010).
+One fragment of cane stem was found in Feature 119 (Area 3).